Bree-009/A-Boxoffice-Analysis/README.md

 This project will involve analyzing data from different sources to figure out which movies are doing the best at the box office.
 Insights will then be derived from the analysis to provide more information to the head of Microsoft's studio.

 ## Problem Statement
 After observing the success of other big companies in original video content creation, Microsoft wants to venture into movie production.
 They want to open a studio but they lack expertise in filmmaking.
-The task is to conduct an analysis of trends and successful genres doing well at the box office.
+The task is to analyze trends and genres doing well at the box office.
 The findings will then be translated into actionable insights and recommendations for the head of Microsoft's movie studio.
 These insights will be used to guide the decision-making process regarding the types of films Microsoft should focus on producing to maximize commercial success and audience engagement in the competitive movie industry.

 ## Main Objective
-To provide actionable insights based on an analysis into the films dominating the box office.
+To provide actionable insights based on an analysis of the films dominating the box office.

 ## Specific Objectives
 - Analyze datasets to find out which types of films are dominating the box office.